More than 300 Boeing 737s to be inspected for faulty parts

 Both older model 737 NGs and new 737 MAXs are affected and there appears to be no connection with the recent fatal MAX crashes in Indonesia and Ethiopia.

-The FAA said the parts in question are the slat track assemblies, used to guide the moveable control surfaces on the leading edge of an airplane’s wings that deploy during take-off and landing.
+The FAA said the parts in question are the slat track assemblies, used to guide the movable control surfaces on the leading edge of an airplane’s wings that deploy during takeoff and landing.
 Manufactured by a Boeing sub-tier supplier, a batch of up to 148 parts with specific lot numbers are affected, the FAA said.

 Because the parts have been improperly manufactured, they may not meet regulatory requirements for strength and durability.